dfinity/portal/docs/developer-docs/deploy/computation-and-storage-costs.md

 | HTTPS outcall payload                | For sending an HTTPS outcall to a server outside the IC, per payload byte (http_request)                       | 100,000                     | 261,538                     |

+Notes:
-Note: System API calls are just like normal function calls from the WebAssembly stand point.
+* System API calls are just like normal function calls from the WebAssembly stand point.
 The number of instructions each call takes depends on the work done.
+* The Bitcoin feature for Bitcoin Mainnet is launched initially on a subnet with slightly less than 34 nodes that will be grown over time, but the 34-node price as advertised above is charged to avoid frequent price changes.

 Cycles Cost per Transaction (as of November 23, 2022)